The global impact of COVID-19

 The financial sector must respond to the challenge

-IPC: providing crisis management support to financial institutions
+IPC: providing continued support to financial institutions

 For more information about IPC’s work in this area, please see:

 In addition, we believe that the following links could be helpful to financial institutions as they provide valuable resources and materials to respond to the crisis.